-If you do not understand that Joshua was constrained in what he could say about the end time then you do not understand his reality.
-Joshua at one time says his words will always be with us and at the same time is careful not to be too specific in what he says about the end time.
+If you do not understand that Christ Jesus was constrained in what he could say about the end time then you do not understand his reality.
+Christ Jesus at one time says his words will always be with us and at the same time is careful not to be too specific in what he says about the end time.
 He knew that if he went too far in warning the people that in the intervening two thousand years the secret societies would only make greater efforts to destroy or mutilate his teachings.
 This is why the average person has no idea that he is a man of science.
 Matthew 24 is some of the most subtle communication in the whole of the Bible.
 Even given his careful choice of words, “and the winters will be severe” was stripped from Luke 21:11 in all but Lamsa’s translation of the Aramaic.
-I would go as far as to say that Joshua gave his life so that he might draw our attention to the Book of Daniel and thereby know when to expect the end.
+I would go as far as to say that Christ Jesus gave his life so that he might draw our attention to the Book of Daniel and thereby know when to expect the end.

 On this page, I do not use the terms Biblia Hebraica, (pretentiously Latin), Hebrew Bible (offensively Christian), of Tanakh to refer to the canonized Jewish texts.
 I do not like the acronym TaNaKh because it is clear to me that the Masoretic Text was adulterated in the worst possible way.
 This is discussed in the The Biblical Deluge (650 years off) section of the № 34.
 The Problem with Time page and in the The Genealogy in Genesis section of the № 37.
 3100 BC, Genesis of the Fifth World page.
 The intensity or ferocity of resentment I feel toward the Rabbinic Judaism for this change in the sacred texts is unnatural and closely related to the discussion in the How Close are We to the End? section of the № 23.
 End Times page.
 Instead I consistently referred to as the Mikra, or “Readings.”